Derived isogenies and isogenies for abelian surfaces: Shioda's Torelli theorem for abelian surfaces

 Combined with Tate's isogeny theorem, we have the following direct consequences of Propositions \ref{prop:etseconcdtofirst} and \ref{prop:cryssecondtofirst}.
-It includes a special case of Tate's conjecture. \begin{corollary} Suppose $k$ is a finitely generated field over $\mathbb{F}_p$ with $p$ an odd prime.
+It includes a special case of Tate's conjecture. \begin{corollary} Suppose $k$ is a finitely generated field over $\mathbb{F}_p$ with $p>2$.
 Let $\ell \neq 2$ be a prime not equal to $p$. \begin{enumerate} \item For any admissible isometry of $\Gal(k^s/k)$-modules